iplaycsgo4evr/Verilog_practice/Digital Clock/README.md

 Simulation

 # 1. Compile all design files and the testbench
-iverilog -o clock_sim hour.v mod59.v mod10.v mod6.v tb_hour.v
+iverilog  hour.v mod59.v mod10.v mod6.v tb_hour.v

 # 2. Run the simulation
-./clock_sim
+./a.out

 This will print the H:M:S output to the console and generate tb_hour.vcd.